 The Library Exhibition Advisory Committee reviews applications and proposals for Library exhibitions and selects exhibitions for installation in the Library.
 Proposal review is a two-step process: a proposal may be conditionally accepted, pending revision according to committee recommendations.
 Our goal is to provide an exhibition program that balances a variety of media and represents multiple perspectives.
 Integrated exhibition offerings are offered each semester.

 Library exhibitions are generally planned and scheduled at least a year in advance of the exhibition opening.

-Three to four new exhibitions are mounted each semester.
-Second floor exhibitions: November-May & May-November; 3rd floor exhibitions: October – April & April – October; 4th floor exhibitions: Rotating.
+New exhibitions may be mounted each semester.
+Second floor exhibitions: Fall, Spring; 3rd floor exhibitions: Fall, Spring; 4th floor exhibitions: Rotating.
 West Case: Rotating.
 Library exhibitions are installed for a duration of six months or as determined by curatorial staff.